Octoberry

 1. Rinse all berries thoroughly, remove any stems or leaves, and gently pat dry.

-2. Lightly crush the chokeberries, blueberries, and elderberries to release their juices without mashing them.
+2. Lightly crush the chokeberries, blueberries, and elderberries to release their juices without fully mashing them.

-3. Place the prepared fruits in a clean, sterilized 1.5 L glass jar.
+3. Place the prepared fruits into a clean, sterilized 1.5 L glass jar.

-4. Add the cinnamon stick, star anise, honey, cane sugar, and white sugar over the fruit.
+4. Add the cinnamon stick, star anise, honey, cane sugar, and white sugar evenly over the fruit.

-5. Pour moonshine over the mixture, ensuring all fruit is fully covered and submerged.
+5. Pour moonshine over the mixture, ensuring all ingredients are fully submerged.

-6. Seal the jar tightly, label it with the date, and store in a cool, dark place away from sunlight.
+6. Seal the jar tightly, label it, and store in a cool, dark place away from sunlight.

-7. Shake gently every few days during the first week to help the sugar dissolve and flavors blend.
+7. Shake gently every few days during the first week to help dissolve sugars and blend flavors.

-8. Let the infusion rest for 5–6 weeks, tasting occasionally to adjust sweetness or depth.
+8. Let the infusion rest for 5–6 weeks, tasting occasionally to check balance and depth.

-9. Strain through a fine cloth, bottle the clear liquid, and let it settle for at least 7 days before serving.
+9. Strain through a fine cloth, bottle the clear liquid, and rest for about 7 days before serving.

 Download